riinuots/advent2019/README.md

 other thoughts.
 Full solutions can be found in, e.g., `01.R`, `02.R`, etc.

+# Day 22

+Part I was a very cute card shuffler.
+It had three different moves (reverse cards, cut, redeal into slots based on an increment).
+Each move was a nice function to write, the slots with an increment included some very mild modular arithemtic with remainders.

+Part II could be done by rerunning the code from Part I ~1e15 times, which with my implemenation would take a million years.
+And doubt my beautiful MacBook would keep going for that long anyway.
+So I went online for pointers, realised this requires a composition of linear polynomials with modular inverses...
+I can just about follow the solutions but no way I could figure it out myself (unless I spent a lot of time with a university textbook).
+So decided to give this one a miss.
+But still appreciate being exposed to it.

 # Day 15

 Part I of Day 15 was nice - a little bit of thinking and experimenting, but in the end ~10 lines of code.